Looking to cut costs and offshore back-office work?

 • Accounting

-This doesn’t cover everything, but it is a good example of the processes that a Representative Office in the Philippines can do.
+This doesn’t cover everything, but it is a good example of the processes that a Representative Office Philippines can do in support of the same business line as its parent.

 Representative Office Philippines: Capitalization